ddaumann/rails_exercises/README.md

 ## Documentation... where?

-A good place to look for the documentation is generally the README
+Generally a good place to look for the documentation is the README
 in the rails projects and the level directories.
-I am also commiting changes with meaningful messages, so the log wil give you a very good idea of the workflow.
+I am also commiting changes with meaningful messages, so the log will give you a very good idea of the workflow.